GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - For certain formats and their manipulation an easy alternative to this viewer would be `https://ezgif.com`
 - Most of these files can easily be viewed with some operating system applications or by the browsers themselves (like animated GIF / PNG / WEBP or MP4 / WEBM / OGV videos):
   - In Windows, for example, right-click the file itself then choose `Open With` and select `Firefox` browser
-  - Windows users could also consider getting the [QuickLook](https://apps.microsoft.com/store/detail/quicklook/9NV4BS3L1H4S) app
+  - Windows users could possibly benefit from getting the [QuickLook](https://apps.microsoft.com/store/detail/quicklook/9NV4BS3L1H4S) app

 ![Texture Viewer](https://github.com/user-attachments/assets/6d1cdbc4-f89a-4f6e-b48f-8504d19a89aa)